undertheironbridge/transmission2qbt/README.md

 # Limitations

-* I couldn't figure out how to import Transmission data about the already available pieces, which means that all torrents will automatically be re-checked when qBittorrent is first run after the migration.
+## Download progress

+qBittorrent and Transmission have a different approach to storing information about what data is already on disk:
+* Transmission keeps track of the status of each 16KiB block (in `resume[b"progress"][b"blocks]`, which is a bitmask where each bit represents a block).
+The state of each piece is not explicity stored in the resume file (but is implicitly there since each piece is made of 2^n consecutive blocks).
+* qBittorrent keeps track separately of:
+  * Which pieces are complete (in `resume[b"pieces"]`).
+  * Which blocks are complete in each incomplete piece (in `resume[b"unfinished"]`).
+With this in mind, **this script only concerns itself with complete pieces**, i.e. the `pieces` section of the qBittorrent resume file is calculated but the `unfinished` section is omitted.
+It should be possible to build it, but:
+- This would almost certainly significantly slow down the script.
+The pieces calculation only leverages data in the resume files, but calculating the unfinished field requires computing checksums of the actual torrent data.
+- The only effect of not calculating the field is to **discard partially downloaded pieces**.
+This should always be a very low amount of data for qBittorrent to download again.
+- As a workaround, force-rechecking all incomplete torrents once the migration is complete should recover the information (not tested).

+## Incomplete files

-* If your Transmission is set to append `.part` to incomplete files, make sure you remove that suffix before running the migration, otherwise qBittorrent won't detect those files at all.
+If your Transmission is set to append `.part` to incomplete files, make sure you remove that suffix before running the migration, otherwise qBittorrent won't detect those files at all.
 Once qBt detects that a file is incomplete, it will append `.!qBt` itself if that option is enabled.
 This command will remove the